 When using the parallel programming mode, it is not necessary to reprogram the entire device when making changes to the matrix.
 In fact, parallel programming allows the modification of a single output at a time.
-Since this takes only one CLK/ UPDATE cycle, significant time savings can be realized by using parallel programming.
+Since this takes only one CLK/UPDATE cycle, significant time savings can be realized by using parallel programming.

-One important consideration in using parallel programming is that the \overline{RESET} signal DOES NOT RESET ALL REGISTERS in the AD8114/AD8115.
-When taken low, the \overline{RESET} signal will only set each output to the disabled state.
+One important consideration in using parallel programming is that the $\overline{RESET}$ signal does not reset all registers in the AD8110/AD8111.
+When taken low, the $\overline{RESET}$ signal will only set each output to the disabled state.
 This is helpful during power-up to ensure that two parallel outputs will not be active at the same time.

-After initial power-up, the internal registers in the device will generally have random data, even though the RESET signal has been asserted.
-If parallel programming is used to program one output, then that output will be properly programmed, but the rest of the device will have a random program state depending on the internal register content at power-up.
-Therefore, when using parallel programming, it is essential that ALL OUTPUTS BE PROGRAMMED TO A DESIRED STATE AFTER POWER-UP.
+After initial power-up, the internal registers in the device will generally have random data, even though the $\overline{RESET}$ signal was asserted.
+If parallel programming is used to program one output, that output will be properly programmed, but the rest of the device will have a random program state depending on the internal register content at power-up.
+Therefore, when using parallel programming, it is essential that all outputs be programmed to a desired state after power-up.

 This will ensure that the programming matrix is always in a known state.
 From then on, parallel programming can be used to modify a single output or more at a time.

-In similar fashion, if both $\overline{\text{CE}}$ and $\overline{\text{UPDATE}}$ are taken LOW after initial power-up, the random power-up data in the shift register will be programmed into the matrix.
-Therefore, in order to prevent the crosspoint from being programmed into an unknown state DO NOT APPLY LOW LOGIC LEVELS TO BOTH $\overline{\text{CE}}$ AND $\overline{\text{UPDATE}}$ AFTER POWER IS INITIALLY APPLIED.
-Programming the full shift register one time to a desired state, either by serial or parallel programming after initial power-up, will eliminate the possibility of programming the matrix to an unknown state.
+In a similar fashion, if both $\overline{CE}$ and $\overline{UPDATE}$ are taken LOW after initial power-up, the random power-up data in the shift register will be programmed into the matrix.
+Therefore, in order to prevent the crosspoint from being programmed into an unknown state do not apply low logic levels to both $\overline{CE}$ and $\overline{UPDATE}$ after power is initially applied.
+Programming the full shift register one time to a desired state by either serial or parallel programming after initial power-up will eliminate the possibility of programming the matrix to an unknown state.

 To change an output's programming via parallel programming, SER/PAR and UPDATE should be taken HIGH and CE should be taken LOW.
 The CLK signal should be in the HIGH state.
-The 4-bit address of the output to be programmed should be put on A0-A3.
-The first four data bits (D0-D3) should contain the information that identifies the input that gets programmed to the output that is addressed.
+The address of the output that is to be programmed should be put on A0-A2.
+The first four data bits (D0-D3) should contain the information that identifies the input that is programmed to the output that is addressed.
 The fourth data bit (D4) will determine the enabled state of the output.
-If D4 is LOW (output disabled) then the data on D0-D3 does not matter.
+If D4 is LOW (output disabled), the data on D0-D3 does not matter.

-After the desired address and data signals have been established, they can be latched into the shift register by a HIGH to LOW transition of the CLK signal.
-The matrix will not be programmed, however, until the UPDATE signal is taken low.
-It is thus possible to latch in new data for several or all of the outputs first via successive negative transitions of CLK while UPDATE is held high, and then have all the new data take effect when UPDATE goes LOW.
-This is the technique that should be used when programming the device for the first time after power-up when using parallel programming.
+After the desired address and data signals have been established, they can be latched into the shift register by a HIGH-to-LOW transition of the CLK signal.
+The matrix will not be programmed, however, until the $\overline{UPDATE}$ signal is taken low.
+Thus, it is possible to latch in new data for several or all of the outputs first via successive negative transitions of CLK while $\overline{UPDATE}$ is held high, and then have all the new data take effect when $\overline{UPDATE}$ goes LOW.
+This technique should be used when programming the device for the first time after power-up when using parallel programming.